 Do I need an attorney when I am buying or selling real estate located in South Carolina?

 Yes.
 Conducting real estate closings in South Carolina is considered the practice of law.
 A residential purchaser obtaining real property located in SC through financing is required to have a closing be conducted by an attorney licensed in SC.
 You have the right to choose which attorney you would like to represent you in the transaction.
 Often, attorneys in South Carolina represent both the buyers and the sellers in the same transaction.
-Your lender cannot force you to use an attorney a specific attorney in residential closings.
+Your lender cannot force you to use a specific attorney in residential closings.
 It is a violation of South Carolina law if the lender fails to ask you which attorney you would like to use for your closing.
 If you’re interested in learning more about why it’s essential to choose the right real estate lawyer Charleston SC, we encourage you to give us a call.
 Finding the ideal real estate attorney Charleston SC is a process that should be undertaken carefully and deliberately, and we’re here to help you navigate the process properly!

 Why should I select Payne Law Firm, LLC to represent me in my closing?

 Our real estate law Charleston SC office has years of experience in conducting and closing real estate transactions.
 Closings happen on time, and are conducted in a fun and relaxed environment.
 We explain all of the documents to you in a simple, straightforward manner.
 Moreover, our fees are reasonable and our service is unrivaled.
 Whether you’re searching for help in Charleston or require a real estate attorney Daniel Island SC, we are your go-to experts in the field.
 Finding the right law firm Charleston SC to handle your closing is an absolute necessity.

 What do I need to bring to closing?